 As you would expect, the food of this region has a heavy Mughal influence, and is rich in flavour, because of the use of various spices such as saffron, cloves, cinnamon, ginger, fennel and cardamom.
 Let’s find out the top food in Gulmarg.

 A fiery lamb gravy, it is one of the more well-known Kashmiri delicacies and a must-eat dish for meat lovers visiting Gulmarg.
 A signature Kashmiri recipe, it was introduced to India by the Mughals.

-It is prepared with aromatic Kashmiri spices, lots of red chilli, onions and yoghurt, and is typically eaten with rice or naan.
-Go ahead and fill your mouth with a riot of flavour.
+It is prepared with aromatic Kashmiri spices, lots of red chillies, onions and yoghurt, and is typically eaten with rice or naan.
+Go ahead and fill your mouth with a riot of flavours.

 Tujj or the traditional Kashmiri mutton kebab is an experience that will mesmerise your tastebuds.
 These kebabs are prepared on skewers and cooked on slow-burning coal to cook the meat just right.
 The succulent minced mutton just melts in your mouth.
 It is eaten with a Kashmiri roti and radish chutney.

 This is a rich and tasty treat for fish lovers.
 The fish is deboned and dipped in a spicy flour batter and then deep-fried.